-The National Institute on Aging awarded the the USC School of Pharmacy and the Price School of Public Policy a $2.7 million, five- year grant to fund a USC Resource Center for Minority Aging Research (RCMAR), which will be housed within the USC Schaeffer Center for Health Policy & Economics.
+The National Institute on Aging awarded the USC School of Pharmacy and the Price School of Public Policy a $2.7 million, five-year grant to fund a USC Resource Center for Minority Aging Research (RCMAR), which will be housed within the USC Schaeffer Center for Health Policy & Economics.

 Originally established at the USC Schaeffer Center in 2012, this extension will fund pilot projects focused on addressing disparities in Alzheimer’s disease and related dementias.
-Funding from NIH is supplemented with support from the Price School of Public Policy and the School of Pharmacy, partners in the Schaeffer Center, and the USC Office of Research.
-Since its launch, the USC RCMAR has funded eighteen junior researchers.
+Funding from NIH for this program – now totaling $6.1 million – is supplemented with support from the Price School of Public Policy and the School of Pharmacy, partners in the Schaeffer Center, and the USC Office of Research.
+Since its launch, the USC RCMAR has funded eighteen junior scientists.

 Focus on Mentoring the Next Generation of Aging Researchers